RikGr/blog/_posts/2022-07-14-Control-an-IoT-device-based-on-Microsoft-Graph-API-data.-Azure-Logic-Apps-and-Azure-Functions-make-it-easy!.md

 ---

 ## Intro
-One of services we deliver at Xpirit is about "Internet of Things", also known as IoT.
-We call it Smart & Connected services.
+One of the services we deliver at Xpirit is centered around the concept of "Internet of Things", also known as IoT.
+We call this Smart & Connected services.
 The idea is to accelerate the IoT journey of our customers.
 Since the Xpirit IoT team only started last year, they had a great idea to make all employees familiar and enthusiastic about this subject.
 For Christmas 2021 everyone got an IoT LED light called "Blinky".
-They then organized some cool workshops to learn what is IoT in the first place and then on what Microsoft Azure has to offer when it comes to IoT.
-Of course there as plenty of time to play around and to figure out what we could make Blinky do through code.
-Since I only joined Xpirit in April I was lucky there was a spare Blinky left and so I also became the proud owner of this epic device:
+They then organized some cool workshops to learn what is IoT and on what Azure has to offer when it comes to IoT.
+Of course there was plenty of time to play around and to figure out what we could make Blinky do through code.
+Since I only joined Xpirit in April, I was lucky there was a spare one left and so I also became the proud owner of this epic device:

 ![Blinky](/images/blog-3.1.jpg)

+For those interested where Blinky is made of; the heart of the device is a [ESP8266 NodeMCU](https://randomnerdtutorials.com/projects-esp8266/) and to control it we use [Arduino](https://www.arduino.cc/en/software).
+Please follow the links if you want to know more.

 ## My idea
 Inspired by all kinds of cool use cases from my colleagues such as:

  - make the LEDs go pulsing like Kit from Knight Rider
  - turn Blinky on when you are in a live Teams call
  - Change the color of Blinky based on the room temperature
- - etc.

 I also came up with an idea of my own.
 What if could get a warning signal when I have an appointment in my Outlook Calendar?
-Since I do not always have Outlook open, there is always the risk of missing a Teams call of any other appointment.
+Since I do not always have Outlook open, there is always the risk of missing a Teams call or any other appointment.
 An extra visual warning would be a great help!

 My idea was to give Blinky a pulsing red light when an appointment is within 5 minutes of its scheduled start time.
 ## Sketch and outline of the solution
 I came up with the following infrastructure to make this happen:

 ![sketch](/images/blog-3.2.png)

-- I use a Logic App to authenticate with my Outlook Calendar in an easy way and retrieve all my appointments via the Office 365 Outlook "Get Events" action.
+- I use a Logic App to authenticate with my Outlook Calendar and retrieve all my appointments via the Office 365 Outlook "Get Events" action.
+This action leverages the Microsoft Graph API to get the data in.
+This Logic App runs every minute.
-- Next, I put the retrieved JSON with all my appointments to a storage account.
+- Next, I put the retrieved JSON file with all my appointments to a storage account.
 - Finally the logic app sends a POST request to the Function App 1 to let it know it can grab new data from the storage account.

 ![logic app](/images/blog-3.3.png)

 The next step is to pick up this raw data and do some calculations on it.
 This happens in the Function App 1.
-Using Powershell it picks up the data from the storage account and see if there are appointments within 5 minutes.
-If so, it sends a POST request out to the second Function App.
+Using Powershell it picks up the data from the storage account and calculates if there are appointments within 5 minutes.
+Based on the results it sends a POST request out to the second Function App.
 Below you see the script of Function App 1 (the script that I actually wrote myself):

 ```powershell